freesewing/freesewing/markdown/dev/reference/plugins/round/en.md

 The `round` macro is intended for rounding 90° angles.
 It does not support rounding other angles/corners.

-The round plugin is part of our [plugin-bundle](/reference/plugins/bundle)
+The round plugin is part of our [core-plugins bundle](/reference/plugins/core)

 [1]: https://www.npmjs.com/package/@freesewing/plugin-round